-GCSE: English language at grade 4 (C) and mathematics at grade 6 (B) + one of the following at grade 6 (B): physics, biology and chemistry, science or additional science.
-We also accept GCSEDA science (dual award) at grade 6.
+GCSE: GCSE or equivalent: English language at grade 4 (C) and mathematics at grade 5 (B) + one of the following at grade 5 (B): physics, biology and chemistry, science, additional science or science dual award.

 Access to HE Diploma

 We accept science-based Access qualifications with 60 credits, including 45 credits at level 3, 30 of which must be at distinction level plus our standard GCSE requirements.
 Depending on the science content of the Access course we may accept GCSE Science at grade C.

 We accept science-based BTECs at Distinction.
 Where a non-science BTEC is taken alongside A levels, your A levels must include a relevant science subject (see above).

 35 points overall with a higher level science subject at grade 6 or above.
 You must also satisfy the English and Maths GCSE or equivalent requirement.

 (Leaving Certificate): AAAAAA to include maths and science

 AAA, including maths and science, in Advanced Highers.
 In some circumstances we would consider a mixture of Highers and Advanced Highers.